What is a kidney transplant?

 to fast once you are told a kidney has become available.

-- Based on your medical condition, your transplant team may ask for other specific preparation.
+Based on your medical condition, your transplant team may ask for other specific preparations.

 What happens during a kidney transplant?